MarcinPekala/ppbackend/readme.md

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Terminal2.png" width="400"/>

-b) If the backend is succesfully up and running then we repeat all the steps but for ppfrontend-master (or ppfrontend when cloning) in a new terminal window.
-It might take some time for frontend to start, so don't get discouraged.
+b) If the backend is succesfully up and running then we repeat all the steps but for ppfrontend-master (or ppfrontend when cloning) and ppfrontend-vaadin-master (or ppfrontend-vaadin when cloning) in two new terminal windows.
+It might take some time for frontend windows to start, so don't get discouraged.

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Terminal3.png" width="400"/>